archivesunleashed/docker-aut/README.md

 ### Docker Hub

+Make sure that Docker is running.
+Run the following command to launch the Apache Spark shell with `aut` available:

 `docker run --rm -it archivesunleashed/docker-aut`

-If you want to mount your own data:
+If you want to mount your own data, replace `/path/to/your/data` in the following command with the directory where your ARC or WARC files are contained.

 `docker run --rm -it -v "/path/to/your/data:/data" archivesunleashed/docker-aut`

+You will be brought to a Spark shell.
+Skip ahead to the [example below](https://github.com/archivesunleashed/docker-aut/tree/README#example).

 ### Locally

+You can also build this Docker image locally with the following steps:

 1. `git clone https://github.com/archivesunleashed/docker-aut.git`
 2. `cd docker-aut`